thomas-vogel/thomas-vogel.github.io/_pages/publications/2019-SEAMS.md

 ## Reference

-Gabriela Solano, Ricardo Caldas, Genaina Rodrigues, Thomas Vogel, Patrizio Pelliccione.
+Gabriela Solano, Ricardo Caldas, Genaina Rodrigues, Thomas Vogel, and Patrizio Pelliccione.
 "Taming Uncertainty in the Assurance Process of Self-Adaptive Systems: a Goal-Oriented Approach".
 In: International Symposium on Software Engineering for Adaptive and Self-Managing Systems.
 SEAMS ’19.
 IEEE, 2019, pp. _tba_.

 ## Links
 _tba_